WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

    1. Turn off the computer.
 Place the bootable flash drive in the USB port.
 Turn on the computer, holding down the bootable key (F12) in order to boot from the Ubuntu USB bootable image.

    2. On the first installation screen, select `Install Ubuntu` and hit Enter to start the installation process.

-   3. Complete the prompts as needed.
+Complete the prompts as needed.

+   3. After the installation is complete, **check the date and time** displayed on your computer.
+If it is not correct, it must be corrected in order for the installation to be completed successfully.
+This can be changed in the *Date & Time* menu under *Settings*.

+   4. With the time being correct, type and enter `sudo apt update`.
+Then type and enter `sudo apt upgrade`.
+This will bring the Ubuntu installation up to date.